flevi29/refinement_list_bug/README.md

 ```

 Observe: When selecting an item with a high count (1000+) and an item with a low
-count (1-10), the item with the low count will display 0.
-The item with the low
+count (somewhere between 1-10), the item with the low count will display 0.
+The
-count should be searched for.
+item with the low count should be searched for.